 With the city cautiously loosening COVID-19 restrictions and people of all ages now eligible for vaccination, San Francisco Travel President & CEO, Joe D’Alessandro says this is the perfect time for the exhibit to come to the city.
 “Creativity and innovation are part of San Francisco‘s DNA,” he declares.
 “It is very appropriate that we are the first city on the West Coast to welcome the all-new visually-striking Immersive Van Gogh exhibition.”
 And despite a massive fire in the Bay Area prompting a number of PG&E power outages that affected the newly minted exhibit’s first weekend, many visitors left glowing compliments for the Box Office team’s polite efficiency in rescheduling hundreds of tickets in light of the blackout.

 Publicist Kevin Kopjack remembers when Lighthouse Immersive co-founder Corey Ross approached him with the ‘crazy idea’ to bring the Van Gogh exhibit to San Francisco following their work on the Banksy exhibition.
 According to him, the company is “reinventing what art is.
 It’s not just standing in a museum looking at the Mona Lisa; it’s getting people involved and expanding what art can be.”
 He also points out that a multimedia installation using cutting-edge projection mapping tech and a range of modern and classical music to guide the show’s emotional arc is “a perfect stepping stone for people who may not be too familiar with fine art”, accessing demographics that might never find themselves in a museum—but who may become more interested following the 38 minute experience.

-Located at the prime intersection of SF’s two main thoroughfares (South Van Ness and Market), Immersive Van Gogh runs from March 18 through September 6.
+Located at the prime intersection of SF’s two main thoroughfares (South Van Ness and Market), Immersive Van Gogh is now open.